menu

 Overview

 Missouri City is a tiny city located in the state of Missouri.
 With a population of 219 people and just one neighborhood, Missouri City is the 496th largest community in Missouri.
-Much of the housing stock in Missouri City was built prior to World War II, making it one of the older and more historic cities in the country.
+Missouri City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Missouri City real estate is some of the most expensive in Missouri, although Missouri City house values don't compare to the most expensive real estate in the U.S.